codefresh-io/docs.codefresh.io/_docs/ci-cd-guides/pull-request-branches.md

 This pipeline will execute for **ALL** branches and pull requests, but:

-1. If the branch is `master` it will deploy the docker image to the production cluster and namespace `default`
+1. If the branch is `master` it will deploy the Docker image to the production cluster and namespace `default`
 1. If the branch starts with `JIRA-FEATURE-` (e.g. JIRA-FEATURE-1234, JIRA-FEATURE-testing, JIRA-FEATURE-fixbbug), it will deploy to a staging cluster to namespace `development`
-1. In all other cases of branches or pull request it will just build the docker image without deploying it anywhere
+1. In all other cases of branches or pull requests it will just build the Docker image without deploying it anywhere

 You can see that if a developer creates an unrelated branch (that doesn't match the expected name), no deployment will take place: